Kodular/Documentation/docs/components/user-interface/linear-progressbar.md

 |:----:|:-------:|
 |number|0|

 Set the lower range of the progress bar to min.
-This function works only for devices with API >= 26
+This function works only for devices with API &gt;= 26

 ### Progress Color